David5p/The-Ashes-2025-2026/README.md

   <img src="assets/images/read_me/visual_design/icons.png" alt="Icons">
 </div>

-- Icons are linked from the <a href="https://fontawesome.com/">Fontawesome</a> Icon library and are applied as classes using the i tag
+- Icons are linked from the <a href="https://fontawesome.com/">Fontawesome</a> Icon library and are applied as classes using the i tag.
 - By applying them through classes, they are suited to having styles applied to them.
 I was able to target them in my footer using custom css.
 - Through targeting the icons using custom css, I was able to ensure sufficient contrast with my background as well as permitting sufficient padding between the icons.
 - My Favicon came from <a href="https://favicon.io/">favicon.io</a> and combines well with the focus of the website.